Proposed Structure and Organisation of ME Clinic

 (1) Self referral or family referral or GP referral to the ME Clinic would be accepted.

 (2) Exclusionary Tests.
 After referal to the clinic, the GP's and hospital consultants of ME patients would supply the clinic with the full medical files of each ME patient.
 This ideally would be done electronically or through the Internet.
 ME patients would be screened for illnesses which are very similar to ME - Illnesses very similar to ME & Co-existing and co-mormid Illnesses with ME

 All of this would help separate those who have ME from those who have other illnesses with similar symptoms to ME.

-(a) if the person actually has ME through identifying the exact number of infections, dysfunctions and abnormalities present in the patient through the use of known biomarkers
+(a) Determine if the person actually has ME through identifying the exact number of infections, biological dysfunctions and abnormalities present in the patient, and correlation of these with International Diagnostic criteria mentioned above.

 (b) The phase of the illness.
 Tests on 285 ME patients and 200 controls in 2013 by Hornig et al. in New York show that there are significant differences in biomarkers between patients who have the illness for 3 years or less, and those who have it for more than 3 years.
 This explains the slight differences between patient groups which consistently appear in scientific studies.
 (Preliminary findings of Hornig et al., September 2013).
 This ties in to the findings of Dr. Paul Cheney who has stated there are 3 phases of the illness - phase 1, 2, 3.
 This is important as ME progresses over time, and the patient usually develops multiple biological dysfunctions and abnormalities and can become very disabled.